 9. Consider getting professional help

-When you’re trying to get over a true love breakup, it’s always prudent to consider talking to a therapist.
+When you’re trying to get over the love of your life, it’s always prudent to consider talking to a therapist.
 Maybe you want to get couple’s counseling as a last-ditch attempt to salvage your relationship.
-Or maybe you want to get counseling just to sort your own mind out before, during and after breaking up with the love of your life.
-It’s certainly better than sitting around listening to songs about breaking up with the love of your life.
+Or maybe you want to get counseling just to sort your own mind out before, during, and after breaking up with the love of your life.
+It’s certainly better than sitting around listening to songs about heartbreak.

 Related Reading: Divorce Counseling: Benefits Of Pre And Post-Divorce Therapy